 Blacklane is the Berlin-headquartered global chauffeur app whose LA studio-production role rests on coverage breadth for visiting international executives, press, and senior-creative principals whose home-market chauffeur relationships do not extend to Los Angeles.
 The platform’s fleet model is contracted-operator rather than owned, with quality oversight managed at the platform level.
 For studio-production work in 2026, Blacklane’s bookings concentrate in the international press contingent attending production events, on-set visits, and screening programming; in the visiting-executive layer for international co-productions and platform-side international commissions; and in the corporate-sponsorship and brand-integration executive flow that surrounds major studio releases.

 The strength of the platform is geographic coverage and consistent service standards across markets.
 A visiting executive from Munich, Tokyo, or São Paulo who uses Blacklane in their home market can extend the same booking architecture to their LA itinerary without procurement reset, which matters specifically for the international layer of studio production where principals are moving between multiple markets across a project cycle.
-The limitation, parallel to Wheely’s, is that platform-contracted inventory absorbs the same surge pressure as the underlying operator base, and Sprinter and SUV availability inside the January–March overlay is constrained.
+The limitation is that platform-contracted inventory absorbs the same surge pressure as the underlying operator base, and Sprinter and SUV availability inside the January–March overlay is constrained.

 Pricing during shoot weeks sits at the middle of the LA market for sedan and SUV work, with surge applied in line with the underlying operator inventory.
 Booking lead time is flexible for sedan work and increasingly tight for SUV and Sprinter work as the production calendar overlaps with awards-season inventory pressure.
 Studio procurement against Blacklane is concentrated on the international and corporate-executive layers rather than on the talent-side or crew-side core of the production book.